avaframe/AvaFrame/docs/DFAnumerics.rst

 """""""""""""""""""
 Going from particle property to mesh value is also based on bilinear interpolation and weights but requires a bit more care in order to conserve mass and momentum balance.
-Flow depth and velocity fields are determined on the mesh using, as intermediate step, mass and momentum fields.
+Flow thickness and velocity fields are determined on the mesh using, as intermediate step, mass and momentum fields.
 First, mass and momentum mesh fields can be evaluated by summing particles mass and momentum.
 This can be donne using the bilinear weights :math:`w` defined in the previous paragraph (here :math:`f` represents